 2) Soak the rusty knife

-If you don’t want to soak the whole blade (or knife), you can also soak a paper towel in the vinegar and wrap it around the blade.
-Only leave the knife it for about five minutes.
-Any longer and you risk damaging your blade.
+Submerge the rusty parts of the knife in the vinegar.
+If you prefer not to soak the entire blade, soak a paper towel in vinegar and wrap it around the affected area.
+Let it sit for about five minutes — any longer, and you risk damaging the blade.

 3) Wipe down the blade